Western Digital today launched Zoned Storage to focus on enabling purpose-built, open and scalable data center architectures.

 Western Digital is also announcing its ZNS development SSD for early Zoned Storage efforts.
 ZNS NVMe SSDs offer several benefits over traditional NVMe SSDs.

 Conforming to the ZNS feature set, as defined and governed by NVM Express, these ZNS SSDs are designed to lower write amplification, increase capacity, and provide improved throughput and latency.
 ZNS SSDs achieve these improvements by aligning “zones” to the internal physical properties of the SSDs, eliminating inefficiencies in the placement of data.

-The company has also launched ZonedStorage.io, aimed to jump-start application development initiatives within the developer community as well as help data centre infrastructure engineers take advantage of Zoned Storage technologies.
+The company has also launched ZonedStorage.io, aimed to jump-start application development initiatives within the developer community as well as help data center infrastructure engineers take advantage of Zoned Storage technologies.

 The site hosts information about software development libraries, tools, ZNS information, SMR resources and reference architectures that provide a unified framework to manage purpose-built ZNS SSDs and capacity-optimised SMR HDDs.